 • Your LinkedIn profile can boost your visibility for employers, and is an opportunity to expand on points you have mentioned in your CV.

-• To engage with Imperial alumni, you can request to join the Imperial College London alumni group for access to 210,000 former students from 180 countries.
+• To engage with Imperial alumni, you can request to join the Imperial College London alumni group for access to former students.

 The key to using LinkedIn effectively is creating a personal profile and writing a short summary statement about yourself.
-For information about LinkedIn and how to use it effectively for your job hunting and networking see the guide to using LinkedIn for students and how to connect to opportunities on LinkedIn - both will help get you started.
+See the guide to using LinkedIn for students and how to connect to opportunities on LinkedIn - both will help get you started.

 You can also book onto one of our Career Essentials: LinkedIn workshops via JobsLive